CandyFace/IDLua-LOVE-2D/README.md

 This file contains just LÖVE 2D's global functions and callbacks.
 Functions on Types are coming soon.

 Updated to latest Love2D version  0.9.2:
-I intend to update everything according to the Love2D wiki and keep it updated as new stuff becomes available.
+I intended to update everything according to the Love2D wiki and keep it updated as new stuff  available.
 Atm. all global functions, callbacks have been updated, Functions on types are coming ASAP.